South Korea's webtoons power streaming hits such as Hellbound

-SEOUL (REUTERS) - Netflix's most-watched series in late November, Hellbound, is making a splash on television, but it first appeared on much smaller screens as an online comic, or webtoon, optimised for smartphones.
+SEOUL • Netflix's most-watched series late last month, Hellbound, is making a splash on television, but it first appeared on much smaller screens as an online comic, or webtoon, optimised for smartphones.

 The webtoon format, which began in South Korea two decades ago, has shaken up content creation for the movie industry around the globe.
 With relatively few overhead costs, webtoons have become a gold mine for tens of thousands of visual stories, with a growing number of adaptations on streaming services such as Netflix, Apple TV+ and Disney+.